savagedavid7/CADJPY-Time-Series-Analysis/README.md

 In-sample Root Mean Squared Error (RMSE): 0.8342

-To conclude based on the RMSE values above, we can see that the model performs quite a bit better on in-sample data versus out-of-sample data.
+To conclude based on the RMSE values above, we can see that the model actually performed better on the out-of-sample data than the in-sample data.
+As the amount of out-of-sample data we use on this model increases, we should expect the out-of-sample RMSE to eventually become higher than the in-sample RMSE.

 As shown in the chart above, while the model seems to capture some of the direction of the actual CAD/JPY returns, the model fails to accurately predict the actual returns.